Who would think that health foods could be so dangerous?

 When the liver’s estrogen detox pathway is blocked, then it can’t excrete phytoestrogen into the urine.

+Instead, blood estrogen levels rise.
 So, many subjects whose urine tested lowest in phytoestrogens likely had higher phytoestrogen levels in the blood… which could correlate with higher cancer rates rather than lower.

+But that’s not the only problem.
 Animal studies using high phytoestrogens show effects of breast tissue growth, as well as spontaneous production of breast milk.

 This is likely due to estrogen’s effect of stimulating the thyroid-suppressive hormone prolactin.